If I didn’t laugh I should be very annoyed.—Manuela

 Released in 1948, The Pirate is pure pleasure.
-With direction by Vincent Minnelli — his third film with wife Garland — music by Cole Porter and choreography by Kelly, The Pirate zips and sings with sure footed panache.
-It’s a farce, complete with cheesy sets, hammy acting and ridiculous plot twists, but the players all know what material they are working with and work wonders with its silly premise.
+With direction by Vincente Minnelli—his third film with wife Garland—music by Cole Porter and choreography by Kelly, The Pirate zips and sings with sure-footed panache.
+It’s a farce, complete with cheesy sets, hammy acting, and ridiculous plot twists, but the players all know what material they are working with and work wonders with its silly premise.

 The movie’s show-stopping song and dance number, “Be a Clown,” which features the incomparable Nicholas Brothers, might best describe the movie’s modus operandi.

 If you become a doctor, folk’s face you with dread

 If you become a dentist, they’ll be glad when you’re dead